When Should I See An Anxiety Therapist?

 Therapists may use a variety of evidence-based techniques and modalities to address mental health concerns effectively.

-From heart centred Emotional Change Therapy (ECT) to logical Neuro Linguistic Programming (NLP), Hypnotherapy, Emotional Freedom Technique (EFT) and Cognitive Behavioural Therapy (CBT), clients will have access to a wide range of proven methods, each backed by scientific research.
+From heart centred Emotional Change Therapy (ECT) to logical Neuro Linguistic Programming (NLP) and Nervous System Therapy, Hypnotherapy, Emotional Freedom Technique (EFT) and Cognitive Behavioural Therapy (CBT), clients will have access to a wide range of proven methods, each backed by scientific research.
+Finding a therapist who is also trained in Neuroscience and human behaviour can also be helpful as they will be able to offer explanations beyond the suface level.

 Confidentiality and Trust: